Xfinity Remote Flashes Green Then Red: Causes and Easy Fixes

 Conclusion

-With these handy tips, you can get your Xfinity remote working again in no time.
-Let us know if the solutions helped fix your remote blinking issue!
+With these tips, you can get your Xfinity remote working again quickly.

 Is the Xfinity WiFi Pause Feature Causing the Green and Red Flashing on the Remote?